 The Undoing of Polly Button Book

-You have two options to choose from to obtain your copy:
+You have two options to choose from in order to obtain your copy:

-Perhaps the most interesting option – and the one that most benefits the three local charities and good causes – is to collect the book from Zoe Holland, a keen supporter of the Polly Button Project.
-Zoe runs a salon business (Zen of Essence) located on the site of what was No. 8 Court (Twitchell’s Yard), where Polly Button used to live.
+- A somewhat unique and interesting option is to buy the book from the hair & beauty salon Zen of Essence, located on the site of what was No. 8 Court (Twitchell’s Yard), where Polly Button used to live.
 The address is Unit 2 Wheatsheaf Court, Upper Abbey Street, Abbey Green, Nuneaton CV11 5DJ – opposite Hatters Space.
-If you choose to collect the book, the package will include a signed commemorative certificate of collection from that Polly Button-related location and a limited-edition Polly Button bookmark.
-Collection from Zen of Essence can be at any time the salon is open.
-Full details are sent to those purchasing online.
+If you choose to purchase the book from this location, you will also receive a signed commemorative certificate confirming that the book was bought from this Polly Button-related location and a limited-edition Polly Button bookmark.
+Opening hours of Zen of Essence are:

 - The most comprehensive account of the background to the murder of Polly Button ever written, including the result of a major project to trace direct descendants of Polly Button through to the present-day.

 - A top-quality publication, a perfect bound paperback with a full colour premium cover and printed on high quality silk paper.

 - Extending to more than 200 pages, the book is extensively illustrated in full colour, with more than 50 illustrations ranging from photographs, maps, and charts to specially commissioned images.